expfactory/expfactory/docs/pages/1-generate.md

 2c503ddf6a7a        vanessa/experiment   "/bin/bash /starts..."
 10 minutes ago      Up 10 minutes       0.0.0.0:80->80/tcp, 5000/tcp   zealous_raman
 ```

-for more details on how to customize your container, including the database and study id, see the [usage](/expfactory/usage.html) docs.
+You can also use the name (in this example `zealous_raman`) to reference the container, or give it your own name with `--name` when you run it.
+For more details on how to customize your container, including the database and study id, see the [usage](/expfactory/usage.html) docs.

 ## Shell into your Container